Bounds for Rayleigh-B\'enard convection between free-slip boundaries with an imposed heat flux: Discussion

-\paragraph{Discussion.--- } The bound proven in this Letter is the first rigorous result for RB convection between free-slip, fixed flux boundaries.
-Our approach is fully equivalent to the usual application of the background method to the temperature field, and the scaling of our bound with {\Ra} is the same as obtained with the ``classical'' background method analysis for no-slip BCs~\cite{Doering1996,Otero2002} and for free-slip isothermal BCs~\cite{Doering1996}.
-Modulo differences in the prefactor, therefore, at the level of rigorous upper bounds obtained with the background method the heat transfer in three-dimensional RB convection at finite {\Pran} are insensitive to both the velocity and the thermal BCs.
+The bound proven in this work is the first rigorous result for three-dimensional RB convection between free-slip, fixed flux boundaries (but note that our proof holds also in the two-dimensional case).
+Key to the result is a symmetry argument that overcomes the loss of boundary control for the trial fields when the no-slip velocity conditions are replaced with free-slip ones.
+Our approach is fully equivalent to the ``classical'' application of the background method to the temperature field, and the scaling of our bound with {\Ra} is the same as obtained for no-slip BCs~\citep[irrespectively of the thermal BCs, see][]{Doering1996,Otero2002} and for free-slip isothermal BCs~\citep{Doering1996}.
+Modulo differences in the prefactor, therefore, rigorous upper bounds on the the heat transfer obtained with the background method for three-dimensional RB convection at finite {\Pran} are insensitive to both the velocity and the thermal BCs.

-Whether the same lack of sensitivity occurs in practice, however, remains uncertain.
-Two-dimensional simulations indicate that the thermal BCs make no quantitative difference for given velocity BCs~\cite{Johnston2009,Goluskin2014a}, while replacing no-slip with free-slip leads to zonal flows with reduced vertical heat transfer~\cite{Goluskin2014a,VanDerPoel2014}.
-Partial confirmation for such observations comes from the improved bound $\Nu \lesssim \Ra^{5/12}$ obtained with free-slip isothermal boundaries in two dimensions~\cite{Whitehead2011}, and it seems reasonable to expect that a symmetry argument similar to that of this Letter may extend the result to the fixed flux case.
-On the other hand, zonal flows have not been observed in three dimensions~\cite{VanDerPoel2014}, so further numerical simulations are needed to reveal how free-slip affects {\Nu} in this case.
+Whether convective flows observed in reality exhibit the same lack of sensitivity to the BCs, however, remains uncertain.
+Two-dimensional simulations indicate that the thermal BCs make no quantitative difference for given velocity BCs~\citep{Johnston2009,Goluskin2014a}, while replacing no-slip with free-slip leads to zonal flows with reduced vertical heat transfer~\citep{Goluskin2014a,VanDerPoel2014}.
+Partial support for such observations comes from the improved bound $\Nu \lesssim \Ra^{5/12}$ obtained with free-slip isothermal boundaries in two dimensions~\citep{Whitehead2011}.
+It does not seem unreasonable to expect that a symmetry argument similar to that of this paper will extend the result to the fixed flux case, but we leave a formal confirmation to future work.
+On the other hand, zonal flows have not been observed in three dimensions~\citep{VanDerPoel2014}.
+More extensive three-dimensional numerical simulations should be carried out to reveal if and how free-slip conditions affect the {\Nu}-{\Ra} relationship, as well as whether the thermal BCs can have any influence.